 The best place to start if you are brand new to on-page SEO strategy is to talk about keywords.
-These meaningful words and phrases are used in web content in order to convey to search engines what a page is about.
+These meaningful words and phrases are used in web content to convey to search engines what a page is about.
 For example, the target keyword for this blog post is “on-page SEO tips” (and now that I’ve told you, you won’t be able to unsee it while you read the rest of this post!).
 So now, when users enter that phrase into their search engine, this blog post will be flagged as having relevant content that could be useful.

 Most people tend to ramble on for a paragraph or two, attempting to introduce the topic they are discussing before bringing up their main point – or their keyword.
-It’s better practice to just mention your keyword right away within the first 100 to 150 words of your page.
+It’s better practice to mention your keyword right away within the first 100 to 150 words of your page.
 The rest of the time, use it wherever it fits naturally.
-If you just start throwing the keyword in an attempt to boost your ranking, it will feel forced and the user will notice.
+If you start throwing the keyword in an attempt to boost your ranking, it will feel forced, and the user will notice.
 You should aim for your keyword to make up 1-3% of your total word count when using on-page SEO situations.

 2. SEO-Friendly URLs

-Google has stated that the first three to five words in a URL are attributed with more weight in their ranking system.
-So you will want to make sure to always include your target keyword at the beginning of your page’s URL so search engines pick up on them more easily and rank you higher.
+Google has stated that the first three to five words in a URL are attributed more weight in their ranking system.
+So you will want to make sure to always include your target keyword at the beginning of your page’s URL, so search engines pick up on them more easily and rank you higher.

-Shorter URLs typically do better in search results as well so make sure to remove any stop words or conjunctions like “and”, “to”, or “the”.
+Shorter URLs typically do better in search results as well, so make sure to remove any stop words or conjunctions like “and”, “to”, or “the”.
 You can remove these by editing the slug of the URL.
 Get to the point with your URLs; keeping them short, pleasing to the eye and keyword heavy will give you an on-page SEO boost.